python-trio/cookiecutter-trio/{{cookiecutter.project_slug}}/README.rst

 License: {{cookiecutter._license_info[cookiecutter.license].readme}}

-COOKIECUTTER-TODO: finish filling in your README!
+COOKIECUTTER-TRIO-TODO: finish filling in your README!
 Must be valid ReST; also used as the PyPI description.